HARIHARAN2327/skill-sharing-network/README.md

 ## Overview

-This is a Spring Boot 3 / Java 17 backend using Maven and MySQL.
+This is a Spring Boot 3 / Java 17 backend using Maven and PostgreSQL.
 It is configured with **Spring profiles** and **environment variables** only for all database and JPA settings, and is ready to deploy to **Render**.

 ## Profiles & Configuration

 - **`dev` profile** (local development):
   - File: `springapp/src/main/resources/application-dev.properties`
-  - Uses a local MySQL instance.
+  - Uses a local PostgreSQL instance.
   - All DB and JPA properties come from environment variables.

 - **`prod` profile** (cloud / Render):
   - File: `springapp/src/main/resources/application-prod.properties`
-  - Uses a cloud MySQL instance.
+  - Uses a cloud PostgreSQL instance.
   - All DB and JPA properties come from environment variables.

 ### Common configuration (`application.properties`)